wp-review-manager/advance-review-manager/readme.txt

 - Display Controls: Tweak and tune how reviews are shown with our flexible shortcode parameters.
 - Centralized Management: All your reviews, easily accessible and organized for detailed analysis.
 - Engaging Review Tables: Dive into each piece of feedback with our interactive review display.
+- Admin/Logged in users can reply on review.
+- Admin can manage specific review.
 - Efficient Pagination**: Manage a flood of feedback with smart pagination.
 - Captivating Review Summary** Show your Ratings, Reviews and Feedbacks summary with nice and filterable template.
 - Dedicated Support: Our Support & Debug toolkit is there to iron out any wrinkles.